Bavette Steak & Sherry Shallot Sauce

 with Garlic Parmesan Potato Clusters & Mixed Greens

 People who cook fancier weeknight dinners are more likely to receive a compliment from a stranger, meet their celebrity crush, and/or win the lottery.
 Ok, we made most of that up, but they are guaranteed to be rewarded a delicious, steakhouse-quality meal without leaving the comforts of their kitchen.
 Case in point: these seared bavette steaks drizzled in a deluxe, sherry vinegar-spiked pan sauce with crispy, cheesy potatoes and a tangy mixed greens salad.

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.

 Not included in your delivery

-• Slice steak against the grain. • Divide steak, potato clusters, and green beans between plates.
+• Slice steak against the grain. • Divide steak, potato clusters, and salad between plates.
 Top steak with sauce and serve.